Análisis que todos pueden usar.

 What is infrastructure?
-According to The Economist it's "The economic arteries and veins.
+The Economist defines it concisely as, "The economic arteries and veins.
 Roads, ports, railways, airports, power lines, pipes and wires that enable people, goods, commodities, water, energy and information to move about efficiently."

 Chris Gage, Director at Turner & Townsend, a leading global programme management and construction consultancy, explains how Tableau enables him to make data-driven decisions about world-wide infrastructure projects and investments during his Tableau Conference on Tour session this week.